-Specific prerequisites for admission to the Master of Science degree program in Science are shown below.
+The Department of Computer Science and Engineering offers a program of graduate study leading to the Master of Science in Computer Science degree.
+The program balances theory, software, hardware, and practice with coursework-only and thesis options available.
+Specific prerequisites for admission to the Master of Science degree program in Computer Science are shown below.
 Students may be admitted conditionally while making up minor deficiencies.

 NOTE: The GRE will be waived for students applying for the Master's program in the following cases: a) a person with a Wright State University BS or BA degree from the College of Engineering and Computer Science whose undergraduate GPA is above 3.3, b) a person with a graduate degree in Engineering, Science, or Mathematics from an American institution.
 The GRE is highly recommended for anyone who is or will be applying for graduate assistantships.